swes42/valgfag4sem_security/README.md

 Backend deployed link: https://swes.me/security/

-Admin credentials will be added to our report.
+Admin credentials will be added in our report.